Fiber Cement Market Report with Segmentation, Analysis on Trends, Growth, Opportunities and Forecast Till 2022 - The Courier

-- North America is projected to be the second fastest growing region, in terms of revenue, registering a CAGR of 6.3% during the forecast period.
+The report offers a detailed segmentation of the global fiber cement market based on raw material, application, end user, and region.

+Based on end user, the non-residential sector segment accounted for the largest share with more than three-fifths of total share in 2015, and is expected to maintain the highest contribution throughout the forecast period.
+However, the residential sector segment is estimated to portray the highest CAGR during the forecast period.

-- Molding & trim segment witnessed significant growth in 2014, and is anticipated to grow at the highest CAGR of 7.4% from 2016 to 2022.
+Based on region, Asia-Pacific contributed the highest share in 2014, and will maintain its dominance throughout the forecast period.
+However, North America is expected to grow at the highest CAGR of 6.3% from 2016 to 2022.

-- The non-residential segment was the highest revenue contributor to the global fiber cement market in 2015, accounting for 62.1% share.
-It is expected to maintain its dominance throughout the forecast period.

-Market players have focused on adopting several strategies, such as product launch, acquisition, and partnership to expand their market outreach.
-For instance, in 2014, Plycem Corporation launched its fiber cement collection with a wide variety of colors, textures, and styles under the brand name, Allura.
-The product line includes exterior siding, architectural panels, shakes, trims, and backerboards.

-The key market players profiled in the report include Etex Group NV, James Hardie Industries PLC, Evonik Industries AG, Compagnie De Saint Gobain SA, Toray Industries Inc, CSR Limited, The Siam Cement Public Company Limited, Nichiha Corporation, Plycem Corporation, and Cembrit Holding A/S.
+Leading market players analyzed in the research include James Hardie Industries PLC, Etex Group NV, Compagnie De Saint Gobain SA, Evonik Industries AG, CSR Limited, Toray Industries Inc., Nichiha Corporation, The Siam Cement Public Company Limited, Cembrit Holding A/S, and Plycem Corporation.

 About Us: